gregrenard/hs/ConvNetJS/Day1-Demo1.md

 - Write down how many neurons it takes for the network to master each shape in less than a minute.
 - How many neurons does it take to get the "target" to converge quickly?

-How can we optimise our Network ?
+How can we optimize our Network ?

 ## Task 4 : Add layers to your Network

-Now you can try to add a layer to your Network with the replication of the whole line with type 'fc' and change the number of neurons to 10.
+Now you can try to add a layer to your Network with the replication of the whole line with type 'fc' and change the number of neurons to 10 in each line.

 ```javascript
 // species a 2-layers neural network with one hidden layer of 10 neurons